PaulKinlan/paul.kinlan.me/content/2018-11-05-creating-a-simple-video-boomerang.markdown

 ---
+date: 2018-11-05 09:53:10.359000+00:00
+description: Simple steps to create an instagram-like Video Boomerang effect on the web
 slug: simple-boomerang-video
-date: 2018-11-05T09:53:10.359Z
+summary: Creating a boomerang video effect on the web has been tricky, especially in real-time.
+I built an Instant Boomerang Creator that uses some lesser-known APIs to achieve this effect.
+The key is using `captureStream()` on a `<canvas>` element, drawing video frames onto it, and then using `requestFrame()` to control the timing.
+This allows recording a smooth forwards-and-backwards loop.
+Check out the article and the live demo to see how it works!
+tags:
+- video
+- boomerang
+- mediarecorder
+- javascript
+- canvas
+- captureStream
+- requestFrame
+- realtime
+- video editing
+- web development
-title: 'Creating a simple boomerang effect video in javascript'
+title: Creating a simple boomerang effect video in javascript
-description: 'Simple steps to create an instagram-like Video Boomerang effect on the web'
-tags: [video, boomerang, mediarecorder]
+video_autoloop: true
 video_url: /videos/boomerange.webm
-video_autoloop: true

 ---

 In the process of building on online [video